Eve Energy Review

 - More features through the Eve app

 This is a brand-new product that supports the new low-power wireless mesh networking protocol Thread, although there’s Bluetooth at a backup.
 For Thread to work, you need to have a compatible Thread border router, such as the Nanoleaf Elements Wood panels or the HomePod Mini.
+How it works, depends on which firmware you have installed: the default or Matter.

 There’s little difference in terms of response times, but Thread has better range than Bluetooth, so is likely to be more reliable.